 Antonio Saba particularly interested them, in part because he lives in Dubai.
 As it turns out, Dubai is the perfect location to work in the Middle East.
 Some countries will not accept passports from all Middle Eastern countries, so Marriott has struggled to source photos from this part of the world.
 However, the United Arab Emirates seems to accept most countries and most countries accept UAE passports.
 Plus, there are already several properties in UAE to shoot.

 Finally, we learned about two exciting products that Marriott is launching soon.
 First, Marriott is launching a booking service that allows guests to see the actual room they will rent, including the view from the window.
 The second product, which we learned just after our meeting, is a Marriott-backed Air BnB-like service.
 Their idea is for guests to book luxury homes in Air BnB while allowing guests to earn and use points during the process.

 Exciting things are coming from The Ritz-Carlton and Marriott!
 We look forward to seeing how Wonderful Machine and our photographers will support Marriott in the future.

-If we don't already have your portfolio, please send it over so we can share it!
-If you have any question about portfolio events, reach out!
+If we don’t already have your portfolio, please send it over so we can share it!
+If you have any questions about portfolio events, reach out!
 We would love to take your portfolio with us on our next trip.